smartbcity/fixers-d2/README.md

 This plugin follows the same syntax as the official [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) with a few extra tags.

-> NB: Documentation generation is currently supported for Interface and Typealias nodes.
-> Any other object might generate either unstable results or no result at all.

 > NB: All tags specified bellow are case-insensitive

 #### @d2 type